prodzpod/BulwarksHaunt/README.md

+# !!
+NOTICE !!
+this mod is part of a port of [TheMysticSword](https://themysticsword.neocities.org/)'s family of MIT-Licensed mods for SotS.
+This will be taken down(deprecated) once mystic comes back and wishes to continue the project herself.

+---
+<br><br>

 # Bulwark's Haunt
 Adds an alternate ending.
 To reach it, find the Crystalline Blade on Sky Meadow and bring it to the Obelisk.